-- Information technology services -stayed ahead and continued to evolve towards cloud computing.
-In 2017, the industry's revenue from information technology services reached RMB 2.9 trillion (USD438.3 billion), an increase of 16.8% over the previous year.
-The growth rate was 2.9% higher than the industry's average, accounting for 53.3% of the industry's revenue.
-Among them, cloud computing-related operational services (including SaaS, PaaS, at IaaS, etc.) revenues exceeded RMB800 billion (USD121 billion), an increase of 16.5% over the previous year. - Software products -grew steadily and the capabilities were significantly enhanced.
-In 2017, the industry's revenue from software product reached RMB1.7 trillion (USD257 billion), an increase of 11.9% over the previous year, accounting for 31.3% of the industry's revenue.
-Among them, information security and industrial software products revenues exceeded RMB100 billion (USD15.1 billion), an increase of 14% and 19.9% respectively.
-With the breakthrough of emerging technologies, the software industry is moving towards building a strong industrial foundation, advancing information system security control, and driving industrial intelligence. - Software technology application and capabilities in various IT field-revenues from technology services for e-commerce platforms increased by 30.3% from previous year.
-The 15.6% year-on-year revenue increase in integrated circuit (IC) design ably contributed in the development of IC industry.
-Aggressive penetration in communications, hospitals, transportation, machineries, and other industries saw embedded system software as a key driving force in using technology to digitally transform products and equipment into smarter ones with more value-added features.
-The annual revenue for these reached RMB847.9 billion (USD128.1 billion), an increase of 8.9% over the previous year. - Development on regional level -the eastern region has developed steadily, and the software industry in the central and western regions has accelerated.
-In 2017, revenue from software business completed in eastern regions reached RMB4.4 trillion (USD665 billion), with a growth rate of 13.8% year-on-year, accounting for 79.2% of the national software industry, a decrease of 0.1% from the previous year.
-Revenue from software business completed in central and western regions was RMB249.7 billion (USD38 billion) and RMB618.7 billion (USD94 billion), respectively, with a growth rate of 15.9% and 17.3%, accounting for 4.5% and 11.2 %t of the national software industry, respectively, an increase of 0.1% and 0.3% from the previous year.
-Software business revenue in northeast China reached RMB277.8 billion (USD42 billion), an increase of 7.1%, accounting for 5.1% of the national software industry, a decrease of 0.3% year-on-year.
+- Information technology services Stayed ahead and continued to evolve towards cloud computing.
+In 2018, the industry's revenue from information technology services reached RMB 3.5 trillion (USD 510 billion), an increase of 17.6% over the previous year.
+The growth rate was 3.4% higher than the industry's average, accounting for 55.1% of the industry's revenue.
+Among them, cloud computing-related operational services (including SaaS, PaaS, at IaaS, etc.) revenues reached RMB 1.0 trillion (USD 146 billion), an increase of 21.4% over the previous year. - Software products -In 2018, the industry's revenue from software products reached RMB 1.94 trillion (USD 283 billion), an increase of 12.1% over the previous year, accounting for 30.7% of the industry's revenue.
+Among them, the revenues from information security and industrial software products are RMB 169.8 billion (USD 24.7 billion) and RMB 147.7 billion (USD 21.5 billion), an increase of 14.8% and 14.2% respectively.
+With the breakthrough of emerging technologies, the software industry is moving towards building a strong industrial foundation, advancing information system security control, and driving industrial intelligence. - Embedded system software -A key driving force in using technology to digitally transform products and equipment into more user-friendly and with more value-added features.
+The annual revenue for embedded system software reached RMB 895.2 billion (USD 130.4 billion), an increase of 6.8% over the previous year, accounting for 14.2% of the industry's revenue. - Development on regional level -The eastern region has developed steadily, and the software industry in the central and western regions increased.
+In 2018, revenue from software business completed in eastern regions reached RMB 5.0 trillion (USD 728 billion), with a growth rate of 14.2% year-on-year, accounting for 79.0% of the national software industry.
+Revenue from software business completed in central and western regions was RMB 316.3 billion (USD 46.1 billion) and RMB 718.9 billion (USD 104.7 billion), with a growth rate of 19.2% and 16.2%, accounting for 5.0% and 11.4 % of the national software industry, respectively, an increase of 0.2% from the previous year.
+Software business revenue in northeast China reached RMB 291.4 billion (USD 42.4 billion), accounting for 4.6% of the national software industry, a decrease of 0.4% year-on-year.

-Financial institutions/Banking IT solutions refer to the software or IT related services provided by professional IT service providers who use their own experience and technology to meet each bank's individual needs in business development, strategic development and management efficiency.
-The market shares of China Banking IT Solution Industry are shown as below:
+Financial institutions/banking IT solutions refer to the software or IT related services provided by professional IT service providers who use their own experience and technology to meet each bank's individual needs in business development, strategic development and management efficiency.
+The market shares of China Banking IT Solution Industry from 2010 are shown as below: